Existence of a martingale solution of the stochastic Navier-Stokes equations in unbounded 2D and 3D-domains: Introduction.

-Stochastic Partial Differential Equations (SPDEs) can be viewed as an intersection of the infinite dimensional Stochastic Analysis and Partial Differential Equations.
-The theory of SPDEs began in the early $70$'s with works of Bensoussan-Temam \cite{Bens+Temam_1973}, Dawson and Salehi \cite{Daws+Salehi_1975} and many others.
-Due to contributions of several authors such as Pardoux \cite{Pardoux79} Krylov-Rozovskii \cite{Kryl+Ros_79}, Da Prato-Zabczyk \cite{DaPrato+Zabczyk_1992} many aspects of this new theory are now well developed and understood.
-The study of stochastic NSEs initiated in \cite{Bens+Temam_1973} was continued by many, for instance Brze{\'z}niak et all \cite{BCF3,BCF4}, Flandoli and G\c{a}tarek \cite{Flandoli+Gatarek_1995}, Hairer-Mattingly \cite{Hairer+Matt_2006} and Mikulevicius-Rozovskii \cite{Mikulevicius+Rozovskii_2005}.
+Stochastic Partial Differential Equations (SPDEs) can be viewed as an intersection of the infinite-dimensional Stochastic Analysis and Partial Differential Equations.
+The theory of SPDEs began in the early $70$'s with works of Bensoussan and Temam \cite{Bens+Temam_1973}, Dawson and Salehi \cite{Daws+Salehi_1975} and many others.
+Due to contributions of several authors such as Pardoux \cite{Pardoux79} Krylov and Rozovskii \cite{Kryl+Ros_79}, Da Prato and Zabczyk \cite{DaPrato+Zabczyk_1992} many aspects of this new theory are now well developed and understood.
+The study of stochastic NSEs initiated in \cite{Bens+Temam_1973} was continued by many, for instance Brze{\'z}niak et al. \cite{BCF3,BCF4}, Flandoli and G\c{a}tarek \cite{Flandoli+Gatarek_1995}, Capi\'{n}ski and Peszat \cite{Capinski_Peszat_1997}, Hairer and Mattingly \cite{Hairer+Matt_2006} and Mikulevicius and Rozovskii \cite{Mikulevicius+Rozovskii_2005}.
 In the last paper the authors study the existence of a martingale solution of the stochastic Navier-Stokes equations for turbulent flows in $\rd $, ($d \ge 2 $) corresponding to the Kraichnan model of turbulence.